SAP/fundamental-ngx/PLATFORM_README.md

 This example captures several things:

 a).
-How we abstract form assembly that me as developer I dont deal with layouting of elements for labels, controls, hints, etc..
+How we abstract from assembly that me as developer I don't deal with layouting of elements for labels, contrals, hints, etc..

 b).
-Assembly like this gives pretty big space in terms of different layouts that we want to support in the application (1 colum, 2 colums)
+Assembly like this gives pretty big space in terms of different layouts that we want to support in the application (1 column, 2 columns)

 c).
 If we need to group information into sections

 d).
 How we are handling and forms errors

 e).
-Dropdown usage.
-Everything is happening inside the component that manages the iteration of the items we just pass list of values.
+Dropdown wsage.
+Everything is heppening inside the component that manages the iteration of the items we just pass list of values.

 ```html
 <fdp-form-group